 Of course, there is no definitive way of answering this question without knowing the specifics of your situation and the scale of your fitout.
 Each task is unique, and the timescale of your fitout will be specific to you.
-However, we can generally say that they typically take between 8 and 12 weeks depending on the office.
+However, we can generally say that they typically take between 4 and 6 weeks depending on the office.
 But some can be completed quicker than that and others can take much longer.
 Much of this is dependant on what stage you’re in with design, planning and approvals.

 - What About Health and Safety?

 There are a couple of ways in which health and safety matter.
 For a start, you need to make sure that you approach the work in a safe way, using the right protective equipment and hiring qualified people to do any risky work.
 On top of that, you need to think about how you can make changes to your office that will make it safer for the people working in it going forward once the fitout is complete.